dekasashanka07-ux/document_gorunded_assistant/README.md

 5. Give it a name (e.g., "My Document Assistant").
 6. Click **Submit** or **Create**.
 7. Copy the key (it starts with `gsk_...`) — paste it into the sidebar box in the app when asked.
-   - Keep it private—don't share it.
+   - Keep it private—do not share it.
    - If you lose it, just create a new one.

 Free tier has generous daily limits for personal use.
 For heavy usage, upgrade is optional.